PAVANIREDDY7730/assignment2-karumuri/README.md

 | 2.
 India          | To visit Taj Mahal   | 60 |
 | 3.
 UK        | To visit Tower of London   | 86 |
 | 4.
 Russia         |  To look at the wonderful structure of Saint Petersburg | 45 |

+---

+### Funny Quotes

+> *“People say nothing is impossible, but I do nothing every day.”* ~ A. A. Milne

+> *“People kept saying ‘Go Corona’ and it went to other countries to spread across the globe.”* ~ Invajy